Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 ClippersTrimming coat if neededOptional

 Avoid using human shampoo or harsh products.
-Dog skin is more sensitive and needs dog-safe products only.
+Dog skin is more sensitive and requires dog-safe grooming products.

 Brushing a Cairn Terrier at Home

-Brushing is the most important part of grooming.
+Brushing is the most important part of Cairn Terrier grooming.
+It removes trapped loose hair and prevents mats from forming.

 • Brush 2 to 3 times each week

-• Start at the legs and work upward
+• Start at the legs and move upward

 • Brush gently against the coat to lift loose hair

-• Use a comb after brushing to check for small mats
+• Use a comb after brushing to check for hidden mats

 Bathing a Cairn Terrier the Right Way